Empty parking lot at Moraine lake? Unpossible!

 Normally, this pile of rocks would be just crawling with people.
 All trying to get that perfect shot of Moraine Lake.
 Scientists believe this pile of rocks is either from an avalanche or left behind from retreating glaciers.

-I just snapped a quick picture with my phone and had lunch on the log.
+I just snapped a quick picture with my phone and had lunch while sitting on the log.

 If you walk around the back side of the rock pile, there is a trail with steps leading to the top.